Pepper Hamilton has the country’s largest and most active Small Business Investment Company (SBIC) practice.

 The firm provides ongoing regulatory advice to licensed SBICs covering the full range of SBA regulatory compliance.

 Fund Investment Activities

-Pepper regularly handles investments for SBICs, venture capital and private equity firms located throughout the United States.
+Pepper regularly handles investments for SBICs located throughout the United States.
 Our clients have invested at all stages of development of portfolio companies, including seed- and early-stage, growth, mezzanine and buyouts.
 Clients have invested across all industry sectors, including e-commerce, biotechnology, health, telecommunications, information technology, manufacturing, distribution, outsourcing, publishing and retail.
 Portfolio companies are both privately held and publicly traded.
 Several of our clients sponsor or have relationships with incubators/accelerators.
-Pepper has an extensive merger and acquisition practice and is accustomed to regularly representing buyout as well as venture capital investors.
+Pepper has an extensive merger and acquisition practice and is accustomed to regularly representing buyout, growth equity, debt and venture capital investors.

 Counsel to Portfolio Companies

 We are experienced in all aspects of representing portfolio companies.
 We have helped companies grow from their initial incorporation and negotiation of their initial small contracts into large multi-national businesses.
 We advise growing businesses with respect to strategic alliances, technology licenses, incentive compensation plans, protection of intellectual property, personnel matters, securities compliance, relationships with suppliers and customers, banking and other financial relationships, and creditor rights matters.
 We have a large securities practice that handles public offerings on behalf of issuers and underwriters.